rymanalu/factory-generator/README.md

 # Laravel 5 Model Factory Generator

-This package offers a lazy way to create a new model factory files, since Laravel has no Artisan command to generate it.
+This package offers a lazy way to create a new model factory files, since Laravel (< 5.5) have no Artisan command to generate it.

 ## Installation
 First, install this package via the Composer package manager: